coding-kitties/Investing-Algorithm-Framework-Documentation/src/articles/documentation-guides/portfolio-managers.md

 The framework provides you with a `PortfolioManager` class that you can extend if you want to connect to a broker that is not yet supported.
 A portfolio manager is used by the `AlgorithmContext` to track your portfolio at your broker or exchange.

+The framework provides you also with a sqlite based `PortfolioManager` that you can use for your custom portfolio manager.
+For more information about the sqlite `PortfolioManager` you can read this [article]((/documentation/guides/sqlite#PorftolioManager)).

 For a custom portfolio manager you must implement two methods:

 * `.get_positions(self, **kwargs)`: method that retrieves all positions from your external portfolio